wgbartley/docker-tessera-simple/README.md

-A simple Docker container for [Tessera](https://github.com/urbanairship/tessera), which runs Tessera out of the `master` branch on github with the demo dashboards installed.
+A simple Docker container for [Tessera](https://github.com/urbanairship/tessera), which runs Tessera out of the `development` branch on github with the demo dashboards installed.

 Starting this container will bind the following ports by default: